CITANZ/society-documentation/Rules.md

-# Rules of Chinese IT Association NZ Incorporated
+# Rules of Chinese IT Association New Zealand Incorporated

 ## The Society